tenmax/poppy/README.md

 DataFrame df = DataFrame.from(Student.class, students);
 ```

-The second one allow you most flexible way to define the data source.
+The second one allows you most flexible way to define the data source.
 In data source, it should define

-1. The schema (by a list of column)
+1. The schema (by a list of columns)
 2. Partition count
 3. The iterators for specified partition
 4. The mapping from one data to data in all columns.